azaleacolburn/sonder/README.md

 Sonder is broken up into a few differenc components for performing different tasks; they are run sequentially.
 Note that all pointers are assumed to be either immutable or mutable references unless the checker deems otherwise

-### Analyser
+### Analyzer

-The Analyser determines the necessary variable semantics for performing borrow-checking on C code.
+The Analyzer determines the necessary variable semantics for performing borrow-checking on C code.
 The primary data-structure involved is a map related variable names to information that would be aparent in Rust code, but must be inferred in C code.
 This includes:

 - Is the variable mutated by via pointer, directly, or not at all?
 - Is the variable a pointer?
 If so, where does it point to, and does it mutate that variable.
-- For what line-ranges does the variable appear to be in scope and not "behind a reference" (note that whether or not this actually follows borrow-checking rules is irrelevent to the analyser, it simply collects information)
+- For what line-ranges does the variable appear to be in scope and not "behind a reference" (note that whether or not this actually follows borrow-checking rules is irrelevent to the analyzer, it simply collects information)

 ### Checker